deepbas/DEEPAK-website/content/courses/stat220/Week7.md

 ### In Class

-Today's class will be more of like a lab session, where we will see someimplementations of basic Shiny App and practice some more towards the end.
-Please come prepared!!
+Today's class will be more like a lab session, where we will see some basic Shiny App implementations.
+We will practice some more towards the end, so please come prepared to do some hands-on activities!!

 - Link to [Shiny Tutorial](https://github.com/stat220/Day17-In-Class-Activity-Shiny)